-Installation
+Your installation options

+Our Herringbone Laminate Flooring is best installed with the following method:
-FITTING PARQUET FLOORING CAN BE QUITE

-COMPLICATED AND RELIES ON PRECISE

-MEASUREMENTS, SO IF YOU'RE NOT FEELING

-CONFIDENT WE DO RECOMMEND YOU HIRE A
+FITTING PARQUET FLOORING CAN BE QUITE COMPLICATED AND RELIES ON PRECISE MEASUREMENTS, SO IF YOU'RE NOT FEELING CONFIDENT WE DO RECOMMEND YOU HIRE A PROFESSIONAL FITTER.

-PROFESSIONAL FITTER.

-1. floating floor
+FLOATING FLOOR

-In a floating floor, the tiles are joined to each other, instead of to the subfloor.
-All of our SPC luxury vinyl tiles use this method due to their handy click-fit system.
+In a floating floor, the boards click together and join to each other, instead of to the subfloor.
+This is ideal for a click-joining floor such as laminate as it's a lot easier to fit.
 For this method, we'd advise you to have underlay installed and prepped.
-All of our SPC luxury vinyl tiles have an underlay already attached which is 100% waterproof and protects against mildew, mould, rot and bacteria.
-Just be sure to check your subfloor is clean and smooth before fitting your floor to make sure you get the best results.